COMPASS Test for Nursing Courses

 - The ESL Test includes listening, reading, and grammar and usage questions; and the test is administered only for foreign students who have learnt English as a second language.

-- In case of weakness in any required areas, based on the COMPASS results, colleges can arrange for preparative/developmental programs for you so that you can improve and acquire the required levels of expertise.
+- In case of weakness in any required areas, based on the results, colleges can arrange for preparative/developmental programs for you so that you can improve and acquire the required levels of expertise.

-It should be noted that while some colleges require that applicants take the COMPASS test before they enroll, some others administer the test to those who have already enrolled for the program.
-It may also be possible that all nursing courses might not require students to take up a COMPASS test.
+It should be noted that while some colleges require that applicants take the test before they enroll, some others administer the test to those who have already enrolled for the program.
+It may also be possible that all nursing courses might not require students to take up this test.
 This, however, depends on the university or institute and the type of nursing program, and not on your choice.

 Terms and Conditions